-Could eating mangoes before you imbibe with your favorite bud actually get you higher?
+Could eating mangoes increase your Cannabis high?
 Is it a placebo effect?
 Or, is this a mythological concept — a part of stoner folklore that’s not supported by science?
 (Like thinking holding your hits longer gets you higher?
 To the dismay of many, that one is a myth.)

 If you’re a fan of these fruity delights (and you love your herb), you’ll be pleased to learn; the “mango effect” is real.